eLifeLogTeam/elog/README.md

 # eLog library client UI

-This is the collection eLog UI component developed atop [Sencha Touch](http://www.sencha.com/products/touch/). eLog libarries were first released in 2010 and have grown up since then.
-Its API usage and examples are provided with a rich documentation and in-line demos at [eLog documentation](http://www.elifelog.org/lab/elog_doc).
-Please visit the documentation site and check the detail there.
-In case of Q&A, please create an issue page here.
+This is a collection of eLog UI components. eLog libarries were first released in 2010 and have grown up since then.
+Its API usage and examples are provided with a rich documentation and in-line demos.
+Please visit the documentation site at [eLog documentation](http://www.elifelog.org/lab/elog_doc) and check the detail there.
+In case of Q&A, please create an issue page here. eLog UI uses the open source [Sencha Touch](http://www.sencha.com/products/touch/) framework.

 ## API Documentation
 See http://www.elifelog.org/lab/elog_doc